CSS-Electronics/canedge-grafana-backend/README.md

 - Update guide for EC2 service deployment for stability (instead of tmux)
 - Update code/guide for TLS-enabled deployment
 - Provide guidance on how to best scale the app for multiple front-end users
+- Determine if using `Browser` in SimpleJSON datasource improves performance (requires TLS)